s9w/Ginseng/README.md

 With a growing collection of things to keep in mind/Ginseng, more control over the reviews is helpful - that's what profiles are for.
 In addition to filtering the infos by their tag as described below, you can also specify a "due threshold".
 Based on the dueness described above, you can manually specify when to display cards.
 This allows for bigger/smaller review sessions or "cramming".

 ## Filter syntax
 - Infos can be filtered by their tags. `tag: math` matches all infos that have a `math` tag.
-This is case-sensitive and a precise match, so it won't match a `mathematics` tag.
+This is case-sensitive and a precise match, so it will neither match a `Math` nor a `mathematics` tag.
 - Filter queries can be logically combined with Javascript Syntax.
 That means `||` means "or", `&&` means and.
 Negations can be done with `!` and feel free to go wild with brackets.
 For example, `tag: math || tag: physics` matches all infos with either a math or a physics tag.
 And `!(tag: french) || tag: important` matches everything but french... unless it's important (tag-wise).
 - These filters can be applied to the templates as well as review profiles!

 ## Philosophy / Goals
-The App and the underlying data format are designed to be as open and robust as possible
+Ginseng and the underlying data format are designed to be as open and robust as possible
-- All data is saved in a straightforward human-readable (and therefore hackable) JSON file
+- All data is saved in a straightforward human-readable (and therefore hackable) JSON file.
-- This means that syncing should be very easy to extend to other services like Google Drive, Firebase, MongoDB or really anything else
+- This means that syncing should be reasonably easy to extend to other services like Google Drive, Firebase, MongoDB or really anything else.
 - The formatting of the view entries and the templates is done Markdown with optional LaTeX.
 Currently [marked](https://github.com/chjj/marked) is used for Markdown and [KaTeX](https://github.com/Khan/KaTeX) for LaTeX converting as they seem to be the fastest choice.
-- Dates/times are saved in [ISO 8601 format](http://en.wikipedia.org/wiki/ISO_8601)
+- Dates/times are saved in [ISO 8601 format](http://en.wikipedia.org/wiki/ISO_8601).

 ## Roadmap / issues
 - KaTeX is very fast but currently doesn't even support `\mathbb` fonts or basic Math operators, let alone other packages etc. Add Mathjax as an option?